-Although modern cars are relatively safe to drive through standing water, it doesn’t mean that floods should be underestimated: they are still dangerous for cars and their drivers.
+Although modern cars are relatively safe to drive through standing water, floods should never be underestimated: they're still dangerous for cars and their drivers.

-Not only can floodwater cause irreparable damage to a car’s interior and electrical system, there is a risk of it getting into the engine and making it seize.
+Not only can flood water cause irreparable damage to a cars' interior and electrical system, there's a risk of water getting into the engine and making it seize.

-In addition, fast-moving water can put drivers at risk of endangering themselves – in some conditions as little as four inches can be enough to sweep a vehicle away.
+Fast-moving water can also put drivers at risk – in some conditions, as little as four inches can be enough to sweep a vehicle away.

 1. A different route

-Before trying to drive through a flooded area always check to see if there is a different route you can take – only attempt to ford a flooded road as a last resort.
+Before trying to drive through a flooded area, always check to see if there's a different route you can take.
+Only attempt to cross flooded road as a last resort.

 2. Stop and assess